dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/debug-mode-barcodescannerx.md

 ---
 layout: default-layout
-title: How to use debug mode in BarcodeScannerX?
+title: How to use debug mode in Barcode Scanner X?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile demo, debug, android
-description: How to use debug mode in BarcodeScannerX?
+description: How to use debug mode in Barcode Scanner X?
 needAutoGenerateSidebar: true
 ---

-# How to use debug mode in BarcodeScannerX?
+# How to use debug mode in Barcode Scanner X?

 [<< Back to FAQ index](index.md)